cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Participation-Rates-Concentration-on-Preg/README.md

 * The three state agencies or Indian tribal groups with the lowest average participation scores among postpartum women include 1) Pleasant Point, ME (2.83), 2) Indian Township, ME (3), and Seneca Nation, NY (5.42).
 * Meanwhile. the three state agencies or Indian tribal groups with the lowest average participation scores among pregnant women include 1) Indian Towns (6.17), Pleasant Point, ME (8.17), and Santo Domingo Tribe, NM (16.17).

-## Analysis Question 3: Among total WIC participants, are any state agencies or Indian tribal organizations exceptional in regards to size in the year 2014?
+## Analysis Question 3: Among total WIC participants, are any state agencies or Indian tribal organizations exceptional in regards to average participation size in the year 2014?

 ### Step-By-Step Solution:
 1. Create a pivot table utilizing the 'total participation 2013-2016' sheet which reflects 'Total_Number_of_Participants' data from 2013-2016.